AbrahamYelack/Proxy-Server/README.md

 This is a lightweight Python proxy server designed to handle HTTP requests, cache resources, and improve performance by serving cached content when possible.
 The server utilizes multithreading to handle concurrent client requests.

 ## Features

 Caching: The proxy server caches resources based on cache directives in the HTTP header.

 Multithreading: Handles multiple client requests simultaneously to improve responsiveness.

-Basic Error Handling: Provides basic error handling for client and cache-related issues.
+Error Handling: Provides basic error handling for client and cache-related issues.

 ## Usage
 Prerequisites